ibm-cloud-docs/hybrid-workloads/hybrid-access-tutorial.md

 1. Click **Continue** and select **Access policy**.

-## Create a trusted prolfile: Develpoer
+## Create a trusted profile: Developer
 {: #dev-tp}
 {: step}

 The primary focus of the developer is building, testing, and deploying the retail applications that run on the infrastructure set up by the IT infrastructure engineer.

-To containerize, deploy, and scale applications on Kubernetes clusted running on {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}, the developers need the following rolse and service:
+To containerize, deploy, and scale applications on Kubernetes cluster running on {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}, the developers need the following roles and service:
 - Writer on {{site.data.keyword.powerSys_notm}}
 - Writer on Kubernetes
 - Writer on CI/CD pipelines

 Complete the following steps:
 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM) > Trusted profiles** and click **Create**.
-1. Enter the profile name `IT infrastructure` and the initials `IT`.
+1. Enter the profile name `Developer` and the initials `DEV`.
 1. Enter a description for the profile, like ""
 1. Select a color to represent this trusted profile and click **Continue**.
 Your users might have access to multiple trusted profiles in multiple accounts.
-1. Select **Individual users** and the IT infrastructure engineers that need access.
+1. Select **Individual users** and the developers that need access.
 Then, click **Add to profile**.
 1. Click **Continue** and select **Access policy**.

-## Create a trusted prolfile: Automation service
+## Create a trusted profile: Automation service
 {: #service-tp}
 {: step}